Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models: Experiments and analysis

 \subsection{\method{} on MATH and APPS}

 Figures~\ref{fig:results_math} and \ref{fig:results_apps} show the performance of \method{} when trained on the MATH and APPS datasets, respectively.
 We see that MATH benefits from performing multiple iterations of \method{}, both in terms of performance on the MATH test set, as well as transfer to GSM8K.
-On the other hand, we see that most of the gains for APPS come from the first iteration, and the performing more iterations leads to a regression in performance on both APPS and HumanEval.
+On the other hand, we see that most of the gains for APPS come from the first iteration, and more iterations lead to a regression on both APPS and HumanEval.

 Interestingly, Figures~\ref{fig:results_math} and \ref{fig:results_apps} demonstrate that fine-tuning on model-generated solutions substantially outperforms using human-written solutions, especially for the PaLM 2-L model.
 This aligns with findings of \citet{yuan2023scaling} and recent work on distilling LLMs using model-generated data~\citep{agarwal2023gkd, gu2023knowledge}.
 However, unlike \citet{yuan2023scaling}, who observed diminishing returns from model-generated data on GSM8K when scaling model capacity, our results suggest an opposite trend: \method{} leads to larger performance gains as model capacity increases.
 On the MATH dataset, the test accuracy improvement with \method{} is $5.94\%$ for PaLM 2-S compared to $6.34\%$ for the larger PaLM 2-L model.
 Similarly, on the APPS dataset, improvements are $5.6\%$ for PaLM 2-S* compared to 6.4\% for PaLM 2-L. This is in addition to the fact that the larger models start with a much stronger initial performance, and improvements on these benchmarks generally get harder as the baseline performance goes up.